‘Shut them down’: Frustrated Lawrence residents in disbelief after Columbia Gas replacement line springs leak

 “This morning I get up, put the news on, and see this going on again.
 I have an 84-year-old mother with dementia at home.
 We did this the last time,” one disgruntled resident told 7’s Steve Cooper.
 “There is no excuse for this.
 Someone is not doing their job right.
 As far as I’m concerned, Columbia gas should be see-ya-later, bye.
 Shut them down, get a new company in Lawrence.
 We do not have to do this.
 We are taxpayers.
 We do not have to live like this.”

-Crews have since isolated and ventilated the leak before anything tragic, such as a fire or explosion, could happen, a fire official said.
+Crews isolated and ventilated the leak before anything tragic, such as a fire or explosion, could happen, officials said.

+Nearly 1,500 residents were initially without power.
+That number has since dropped.

 This gas leak comes just over a year after the Merrimack Valley gas disaster, which left one dead, dozens injured and more than 100 structures destroyed or damaged throughout Lawrence, Andover and North Andover.